-The visit to the former Nazi camp was deeply emotional one as the royal couple met the survivors of the traumatic holocaust among them were Mr. Manfred Goldberg and Mr. Zigi Shipper.
+The visit to the former Nazi camp was a deeply emotional one as the royal couple met the survivors of the traumatic holocaust among them were Mr Manfred Goldberg and Mr Zigi Shipper.
 As reported by The Telegraph,

 Mr Goldberg, 87, called the day a “seismic event”, admitting he had hesitated return to Stutthof but had decided to “finally face the past” with the Royal couple by his side.

 Mr Shipper, who survived Auschwitz-Birkenau before being sent to Stutthof, said the visit “means so much” as he paid tribute to the friends, including Mr Goldberg, who saved his life by supporting him on the final death march when they were both just 15.

 Their Royal Highnesses were led in a short prayer and left Stutthof through what was known as the ‘Death Gate’ by survivors Zigi and Manfred.
 As per the royal reporter Richard Palmer Prince William told concentration camp survivor Zigi Shipper today: “It’s my honour to meet you.”

 Duke and Duchess of Cambridge with Mr Zigi and Mr Goldberg at the ‘Death Gate’ of the former Nazi camp.

 During the emotional visit to the Nazi Camp Duke and Duchess signed the visitor’s book at Stutthof concentration camp.
 After that Royal couple headed towards the Gdansk Town to experience the traditional Polish market.

 At the Polish market, the royal couple received a warm and grand welcome from Polish people.

 Duke and Duchess of Cambridge then joined the Gdańsk Mayor Pawel Adamowicz for the street party in the town market.